lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 #### Configure Network Unlock

 WS16 supports the BitLocker Network Unlock feature.
-It allows automatic access to BitLocker decryption keys, which means that you can start, restart aor remotely manage your windows serers without having to manually input a PIN.
+It allows automatic access to BitLocker decryption keys, which means that you can start, restart or remotely manage your windows servers without having to manually input a PIN.
 The requirements, in addition to UEFI firmware and TPM chips are the following:

 1. UEFI DHCP - previously known as PXE (preboot execution enviroment)
 2. No CSM (i.e Compability Support Modules must be disabled)